Lisa Madigan

-On September 15, 2017, Madigan announced that she would not seek re-election as the state's attorney general in 2018, and was succeeded by State Senator Kwame Raoul.
+Madigan did not seek re-election as the state's attorney general in 2018, and was succeeded by State Senator Kwame Raoul.

 Education and early career

-Madigan attended The Latin School of Chicago for her secondary education.
-In 1988 she received her bachelor's degree from Georgetown University.
-She received her Juris Doctor (J.D.) from Loyola University Chicago School of Law.
+Madigan attended the Latin School of Chicago for her secondary education.
+In 1988, she received her bachelor's degree from Georgetown University and later a Juris Doctor (J.D.) degree from Loyola University Chicago School of Law.

-Prior to becoming an attorney, she worked as a teacher and community organizer, developing after-school programs to help keep kids involved in education and away from drugs and gangs.
+Prior to becoming an attorney, Madigan worked as a teacher and community organizer, developing after-school programs to help keep kids involved in education and away from drugs and gangs.
 Madigan also volunteered as a high school teacher in South Africa during apartheid.
 Madigan later worked as a litigator for the Chicago law firm of Sachnoff & Weaver (now Reed Smith LLP).

 Political career

 In 1998, at the age of 32, Madigan ran for Illinois state senator for the 17th District.
 She handily beat her primary opponent with 66% of the vote and ran unopposed in the general election.
 She served in that office from 1998 through 2003.
-She and Barack Obama served in the Senate together, sat next to each other, and their offices were next to each others.
+She and Barack Obama served in the Senate together, sat next to each other, and their offices were next to each other's.
 She sat on the judiciary committee.

 In 2002, Madigan ran for Attorney General of Illinois and narrowly defeated DuPage County State's Attorney Joe Birkett with 50.4% of the vote.

 In 2004, Madigan became the first Illinois Attorney General in more than 25 years to personally argue a case before the United States Supreme Court.
 She successfully argued Illinois v.
 Caballes, where the court reaffirmed the ability of police officers to use specially trained dogs without a search warrant or probable cause to detect the presence of illegal drugs during traffic stops.

 Madigan was one of many Illinois politicians with strained relationships with now-convicted former Illinois Governor Rod Blagojevich.
 (See Rod Blagojevich controversies.)
 Her father Michael Madigan, Speaker of the Illinois House of Representatives previously had a feud with Blagojevich, as highlighted by TIME magazine.
 On December 12, 2008, Madigan attracted national attention after filing a motion with the Supreme Court of Illinois to temporarily remove Governor Rod Blagojevich from office and install Lt.
 Gov. Pat Quinn.
 Although that court denied that motion without a hearing, Blagojevich was subsequently impeached and removed from office by the Illinois General Assembly, and Quinn was sworn in as governor.
 Blagojevich was later convicted in Federal court on 18 counts and sentenced to 14 years' imprisonment, based on the blatancy of his attempts to use his office for personal gain.
 Although the U.S. Court of Appeals for the 7th Circuit and U.S. Supreme Court upheld his convictions, on a subsequent appeal, the 7th Circuit threw out 5 of the convictions in 2015, but Blagojevich was resentenced to the same lengthy term of imprisonment.